All you need to know on being a digital Landlord!

 However, there are ways that Landowners can take a more active role in the game by deploying Paradise Maker, Lantern, or Mint Spray, as well as adjusting the settings of fees and commissions that visiting Bees pay.

 BONUS: Landowners’ Bees can Hunt and Harvest any Land held by the Landowner regardless of the Bee’s Endurance stat.
-Exception: a Beemium account is required to Hunt their own extreme climate Lands.
+Exception: a Beemium account is required to Hunt any Land with an Extreme Climate, even their own.

 Landowners will receive airdrops of free shards each week that their Lands are staked.